GOVTNZ/web-standards/guidance/assessment/tests/a11y/tools.md

 ### Developer tools

 When you need to inspect the code, use the built-in developer tools.
+To open the developer tools, press <kbd>F12</kbd> in Windows, and <kbd>Cmd</kbd>+<kbd>Opt</kbd>+<kbd>I</kbd> on a Mac.

-1. As a general rule, right-click on an element in the web page.
+Another way to open the developer tools is to right-click on any element in the web page, and select "Inspect" from the contextual menu.
-2. Select the option to inspect to open the developer tools.
-3. The element you clicked on will be highlighted.

 [Explore Chrome’s developer tools](https://developers.google.com/web/tools/chrome-devtools/)